shaf-abw/GitHubCLI/README.md

 **Installation**

-1) Clone this repository to your local machine: git clone https://github.com/your-username/github-cli.git
+1) Clone this repository to your local machine: git clone https://github.com/shaf-abw/GitHubCLI

-2) Navigate to the project directory: cd github-cli
+2) Navigate to the project directory: cd GitHubCLI

 **Usage**